lhr-solar/DataAcq-Sunlight/Docs/source/Software/drivers.rst

 Usage

-``Ethernet_Init()`` is first called as a way to create the Queue and create a socket when a connection has been established.
+``Ethernet_Init()`` must be called first as a way to create the Ethernet Queue and create a socket when a connection has been established.
-``Ethernet_ConnectToServer()`` is a static blocking function called inside ``Ethernet_Init()`` that is either called when connection first needs to be established or when connection is lost with data acquisition.  ``Ethernet_SendMessage()`` then collects data from the
+Within the function, ``Ethernet_Init()`` calls the blocking function ``Ethernet_ConnectToServer()`` which is responsible for setting the ``servsocket`` variable to the corresponding socket value.
+After ``Ethernet_Init()`` has finished completing, ``Ethernet_SendMessage()`` is called repeatedly. ``Ethernet_SendMessage()`` is a blocking function which waits until there is data in the queue to send that data across ethernet.
-Ethernet Queue and sends through Ethernet - if there is no connection, it calls ``Ethernet_ConnectToServer()``. ``Ethernet_SendMessage()`` returns pdFalse if the Queue is empty and pdTrue if the Queue is not empty.
-The struct EthernetMSG_t will hold the data packets of either information regarding IMU, GPS, or CAN.
-The struct consists of an id enum, length, and a union of data.
+The data that is sent across Ethernet is in a struct called EthernetMSG_t which contains specific information of either IMU, GPS, or CAN type.
+The struct consists of an id enum, length, and a union of data regardless of the type of data.
 Since the data is in a union, there will be zero padding at the MSB.

 Additional Considerations